You may have heard the term “pragmatics” thrown around here and there, but what does it actually mean? What makes it so important?

 Asks permission to use others' belongings

 Responds appropriately to wh- questions (e.g. who, when, where)

-If you suspect that your child or loved one has pragmatic language difficulties, they can be evaluated by a speech-language pathologist.
-If your child is being seen by a speech-language pathologist, you may ask them for activities or things they can work on at home or in the community related to pragmatic language.
+If you suspect that your child or loved one may have pragmatic language difficulties, they can be evaluated by a speech-language pathologist.

 Pragmatic Language Assessment Guidelines: A Best Practice Document ECICMC Standards and Guidelines Speech Sub-Committee, K Marasco, C O'Rourke, L Riddle, L Sepka, V Weaver - SeeMyIEP Website, 2004.